 Timing is crucial to the Section 106 process.
 It is important that consideration of historic properties occur in the early stages of a project so that preservation concerns can receive thorough consideration as a project is planned.
 Early consideration also permits modifications to a project while they are relatively easy to accomplish and reduces the potential for conflict and delay.
 The process is proactive, not reactive.

 If a project is found to have an adverse effect on historic resources which cannot be avoided, the Section 106 review ends with a legally-binding agreement that established how the Federal agency will address the adverse effects.
 The process of resolving the adverse effect and moving to the signing of a Memorandum of Agreement can be a lengthy process.

 Section 106 forms and instructions are available as downloadable files.
-The editabe forms cannot be submitted online but are offered as a convenient way to fill out and print the document(s) for hard copy submission.
+Completed Section 106 Consultation applications may be submitted electronically or in hard copy to our office.
 Anyone preparing an application for Section 106 review should contact our offices to check both above-ground and archaeological site files.
 Note that archaeological site locations are legally protected and not for public dissemination; site locations are for internal project planning only.
-Email SHPOresearch@michigan.gov to access these files and note that a research visit to our office may be required.
-Research appointments may be made by contacting our office at least one week in advance.
 We strongly suggest that consultants who are contracted to carry out Section 106 consultation have substantive training or seek qualified professional assistance.
 The Section 106 process requires a good faith effort; which often cannot be documented by consultants who do not meet federal qualifications for achaeology and historic preservation.
 The SHPO cannot conduct such research on behalf of an agency/applicant.